terramate-io/terramate/docs/cli/cmdline/metadata.md

 ### Options

-- `--chdir`: Specify a different directory to run the command.
+- `--chdir=<directory>`: Specify a different directory to run the command.
 This changes the current working directory to the specified path before executing the command.

 ## Examples